OnePath: Efficient and Privacy-Preserving Decision Tree Inference in the Cloud: Efficient and Privacy-preserving Decision Tree Inference in the Cloud

 After hiding feature indexes of internal nodes, we now process the threshold $\theta_i$ for each internal node.
 Unlike other schemes that encrypt thresholds, we choose to convert a boolean test function into a linear function.
 The essence of the threshold $\theta$ is to define a boolean test function $B$ that results in 1 if $x > \theta$ and 0 if $x \leq \theta$.
 This is a non-linear comparison function.
-Observing the function $B$ on the x-y coordinate axis, note that the point $P = (\theta, 0.5)$, we set the linear function $y=ax+b$, $a>0$, and the function $y$ passes through the point $P$.
-For simplicity, the $MP$ randomly selects an integer $a\in (1,100)$ and finds $b$ based on the point $(\theta, 0.5)$.
-If the dual-cloud can compute a plaintext result $R$ of the linear function, it only takes comparing $R$ with $0.5$ to get a result $R=0$ or $1$ of the corresponding boolean test function, i.e., to know which child node is selected next.
+Observing the function $B$ on the x-y coordinate axis in \autoref{workflow}, note that the point $P = (\theta, 0.5)$, we set the linear function $y=a+bx$, $b>0$, and the function $y$ passes through the point $P$.
+For simplicity, the $MP$ randomly selects an integer $b \in (1,100)$ and finds $a$ based on the point $(\theta, 0.5)$.\footnote{To ensure all operations are performed in integer space, $MP$ scales the values in the formula by a factor of \( 10^k \) (for some integer \( k \)), where \( k \) is chosen such that the decimal parts are eliminated.
+Specifically, the formula \( b = 0.5 + a * \theta \) is transformed into \( \tilde{b} = \lfloor (0.5 + a * \theta) \cdot 10^k \rfloor \), where \( \lfloor \cdot \rfloor \) denotes the floor function.
+This scaling and truncation process ensures that all values involved in the encryption process are integers, making subsequent operations compatible with integer-based cryptographic schemes.} If the two-cloud can compute a plaintext result $R$ of the linear function, it only takes comparing $R$ with $0.5$ to get a result $R=0$ or $1$ of the corresponding boolean test function, i.e., to know which child node is selected next.
 Therefore, for each internal node $IN_i$ with threshold $\theta_i$, the $MP$ converts a boolean test function into a linear function to obtain the coefficients $a_i$ and $b_i$.
 Then, the $MP$ uses $mpk$ to encrypt coefficients, so the threshold for each internal node becomes $\llbracket a_i, b_i \rrbracket = Encrypt(mpk, [a_i, b_i])$.